shakermakerk/ticket_tailor_mcp_server/README.md

 # Ticket Tailor API Integration

-A Python wrapper for the Ticket Tailor API that makes it easy to interact with events and orders from your Ticket Tailor account.
+A Python MCP wrapper for the Ticket Tailor API that makes it easy for LLM's to interact with the Ticket Tailor API.
+Still very early stages but the groundwork has all been done.
+Now its about building out functions for the various end points.
+We can also build out specific tools that dont just get/post/patch data but perform work on the data.
+I have functions to create events in code elsewhere that i will bring in later.

 ## Features